Ulcerative colitis care at Mayo Clinic

 Mayo Clinic surgeons have experience diagnosing and treating ulcerative colitis using the most current management and surgical techniques.
 Mayo's colorectal surgeons are committed to using minimally invasive surgical procedures, which are associated with less pain and fewer complications.

 If you have ulcerative colitis, you'll need regular screening for colon cancer because of your increased risk.
 Mayo Clinic doctors use chromoendoscopy technology to screen for colorectal cancer.
-Compared to conventional colonoscopy, chromoendoscopy has been shown to increase the rate of detecting dysplasia with a sensitivity and specificity of 93 percent for differentiating between normal and cancerous lesions.
+Compared with conventional colonoscopy, chromoendoscopy has been shown to be more effective in differentiating between regular and cancerous lesions.

-Doctors at Mayo Clinic's Inflammatory Bowel Disease Center for Children specialize in providing the care that children require for ulcerative colitis, including diagnostic tests that don't expose your child to radiation and alternative medications that reduce the need for steroids.
+Pediatric experts at Mayo Clinic's Pediatric Inflammatory Bowel Disease Clinic specialize in providing the care that children require for ulcerative colitis.
+This care includes diagnostic tests that don't expose children to radiation and alternative medications that reduce the need for steroids.

 Ulcerative colitis often takes an even greater physical and emotional toll on young people, slowing their growth.
 At Mayo Clinic, young people and their families work closely with psychologists who can help them navigate the day-to-day difficulties of living with ulcerative colitis.